-xix.4 Falsification of attendance of the fieldwork activities.
+xix.4 Falsification of attendance of the fieldwork activities. xxi) Leaking of examination papers/answers by candidate or staff;

 - d) "Unauthorised material" includes any written or printed material, which is prohibited from the examination room, such as cellular or mobile phone, smartwatch, smart glasses, Dictaphone, radio, radio cassette, or other types of USB audio player, computer, tablets, unwritten and written materials/pieces of paper, soft and alcoholic drinks and any other material, as Senate may specify from time to time. - e) Any incident associated with examination irregularity shall be reported using Form MzU/F. 2.